 Security and Updates

 Many web pros spend hours monitoring and updating their websites to ensure they’re secure against vulnerabilities and threats.
-WordPress Toolkit automates this process, so you don’t have to worry about potentially losing your business data and credibility.
-All installations you deploy using WordPress Toolkit have critical security improvements applied already.
+WP Toolkit automates this process, so you don’t have to worry about potentially losing your business data and credibility.
+All installations you deploy using WP Toolkit have critical security improvements applied already.
 You can also apply essential updates to your WordPress installations with one click so that they’re always secure.

 - Unknown: The instance has not yet been scanned or security issues